adamjstevenson/adamjstevenson.github.io/_posts/2015-11-22-understanding-pagination-with-the-stripe-api-by-example.md

 end
 ```

-The response you receive contains a `has_more` boolean that indicates whether there are more results available.
+The response you receive contains a `has_more` boolean indicating whether there are more results available.
 This also simplifies things for you; if there are more than 100 results available, you'll know you want to keep going.
 Add a while loop to handle iterating through the results while we have more available.

 ```
 while charges.has_more do